-After two weeks, not only is your baby less likely to be comfortable in curly newborn poses, but their sleep patterns change, making the poses much more difficult (if not impossible) to achieve.
+After 15 days of age, a newborn baby likely to be less comfortable in curly newborn poses.
+In addition, their sleep patterns change, making particular poses much more difficult (sometimes impossible) to achieve.

 When should you book with your newborn photography studio?

 Because the ideal timeframe for newborn photos is short, you should contact your newborn photographer as early as possible to confirm their availability within 15 days of your due date.